-These administrative Guidelines have been developed in line with the University of Toronto's Transcript Policy date) to provide a framework within which individual faculties /divisions will make decisions about the content of the academic transcripts they provide to their students.
-The existing Transcript Policy lays out the elements that must be included on an academic transcript.
-In addition, the faculties/divisions have well established norms governing standard content.
-The goal of the Guidelines is to support a level of clarity and consistency in the kinds of notations (both in respect to graduate and undergraduate level academic work) made on academic transcripts beyond those directly connected with the student's completion of their degree and program of study requirements.
+These administrative Guidelines have been developed in line with the University of Toronto's Grading Practices Policy (April 9, 1998) and the Graduate Grading and Evaluations Policy (May 12, 2004) to provide a framework within which individual Faculties /Divisions will make decisions about the content of the academic transcripts they provide to their students.
+The existing grading policies lay out the elements that must be included on an academic transcript.
+In addition, the Faculties/Divisions have well established norms governing standard content.
+The goal of the Guidelines is to ensure a level of clarity and consistency in the kinds of notations (both in respect to graduate and undergraduate level academic work) made on academic transcripts beyond those directly connected with the student's completion of their degree and program of study requirements.
 In so doing, it is intended that the Guidelines will make these notations more meaningful and enhance the value of the transcript as the primary official record of a student's academic performance and achievement.

 These Guidelines are not intended to deal with transcript notations relating to academic misconduct.
-Those are governed by the Code of Behaviour on Academic Matters (1995) and related faculty/divisional level rules and regulations on academic integrity.
-In addition, the University has separate Guidelines on Scholarships and Awards Appearing on Transcripts (in development).
+Those are governed by the Code of Behaviour on Academic Matters (1995) and related Faculty/Divisional level rules and regulations on academic integrity.